 The dimension of this left-handed ukulele (scale 364 mm / 14.33″) is simple to deal with while delivering a full sound rich with a warm tone for strumming and definition for picking.

-This dimension is nice for any stage of player from newbie to advanced, and it is also excellent for traveling.
+This dimension is nice for any stage of player from newbie to advanced and left-handed uke is also excellent for traveling.